This page is a labor of love, dedicated to Belka, Valeska

 cover.
 They should carry good muscle and feel muscular under the hand.

-THREE MUST-READ ARTICLES FOR
+MUST-READ ARTICLES FOR LARGE

-LARGE BREED PUPPY OWNERS
+BREED PUPPY OWNERS

 For information regarding feeding